 With plans to carry on the family legacy some day, Cynthia’s nieces and nephews—the fifth generation at Chiles—are studying horticulture.
 They come back home to help out during the busy season, learning the business and preparing themselves to take over when their time comes.
 It is this sense of family that will keep the orchard going, destined to blossom with the generations to come.

 Visit our Events Calendar for local orchard events and farmers market to pick-you-own sweet peaches and more.
 Looking for peach recipe ideas?
 Try our Peaches and Mascarpone Tart Recipe and our recipe for Peach Pie.
+Find great places to pick fresh fruit and apple picking near me.
 We’re always sharing more Wine & Country recipes, wine features, and more here. ~

 This article originally appeared in Book 8 of Wine & Country Life.
 Start your subscription here or give a gift subscription here.